 Yes.
 We are available for group presentations with sufficient notice.
 We are available any day except Saturday.
 Contact us for more details.

-Our mushrooms and other products are available at the Franklin Farmers Market, rain or shine, every Saturday morning, year round (winter hours 9:00am - 12:00pm CST).
+Our mushrooms and other products are available at the Franklin Farmers Market, rain or shine, every Saturday morning, year round.
+Summer hours 8:00am - 1:00pm CDT (winter hours 9:00am - 12:00pm CST).
 Look for us in space #54 under the green tent.

-Our mushrooms and other products are available seasonally at the Murfreesboro Saturday Market on the Square in downtown Murfreesboro, Tennessee, Saturday mornings 8:00am - 12:00pm CDT, May thru October.
+Our mushrooms and other products are available seasonally at the Murfreesboro Saturday Market on the Square in downtown Murfreesboro, Tennessee, Saturday mornings 8:00am - 12:00pm CDT, May - October

 Fresh mushrooms will keep best in a Kraft (brown) paper bag in the crisper of your refrigerator.
 Never store fresh mushrooms in a plastic container.

 No. We are farmers, not foragers.
 All of our mushrooms are farmed.
 We do not forage.
 There are literally millions of varieties of mushrooms with MANY similar characteristics.
 Mushroom identification is a tedious process and involves much more than just a quick look.
 NEVER eat any wild foraged mushroom unless you are 110% sure it is edible.

 Sorry, we don't offer direct farm sales.
 If you would like to purchase our mushrooms please visit us at one of the farmers markets we attend.

 No. All of our mushrooms and other products are available rain or shine, every week, year round at the Franklin Farmers Market in Franklin, Tennessee, Our mushrooms are also available seasonally at the Murfreesboro Saturday Market on the Square in downtown Murfreesboro, Tennessee, May thru October.